navikt/helse-spleis/sykepenger-model/src/main/kotlin/no/nav/helse/utbetalingstidslinje/README.md

 checked against this minimum limit.
 For any days below minimum income, a NavDag for that day in any Utbetalingstidslinje is changed to a AvvistDag.

-###4.
-Validating Sickness Day Limits
+### 4. Validating Sickness Day Limits

 Depending on the Arbeidsgiver and the age of the applicant, there are limits to the number of sickness days we will pay.

 By law, sickness benefits run out after certain limits or events.
-These limits are captured in the UtbetalingTeller class which also uses the age of the claimant ( Alder class).
+These limits are managed by the UtbetalingTeller class which also uses the age of the claimant ( Alder class).
 The following summarizes the rules:

 * Benefits are not paid on the 70th birthday or later